What to Expect

 The Fulton County Libraries Continue Curbside Service

-Both libraries will accept telephone requests for library materials at 717-485-5327 (McConnellsburg) or 717-987-3606 (Hustontown) during curbside pickup hours.
-Patrons may call McConnellsburg any time between 9am and 5pm, Monday through Friday.
+Both libraries will accept telephone requests for library materials at 717-485-5327 (McConnellsburg) or 717-987-3606 (Hustontown).
+Patrons may also call.
 Patrons may also continue to place holds using our online system through the library’s catalog.
 If you have questions, please continue to email us at email@example.com.

 If you need a demonstration of our Reader’s Advisory Form and other information that will help you find books with us, watch this video.

 Find out what new books are being processed by checking our Facebook page, by browsing new items in our online catalog, or by reading our Library Corner column in the Fulton County News.